-A spore print is the best way to be sure that what you have is not in the Aminita family!
+A spore print is a great way to help determine that what you have is not in the Aminita family!
 Amanitas' microscopic spores and their spore prints are white.

 *Extremely Serious!
 Amanitins are a group of complex cyclic polypeptides which damage tissues by inhibiting RNA synthesis within each individual cell.
 Onset of symptoms manifests itself in four stages: